Special Weather Statement issued for Central Marion, Western Marion by NWS - News Break

 Special Weather Statement issued for Central Marion, Western Marion by NWS

-Effective: 2021-06-22 01:58:00 EDT Expires: 2021-06-23 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is occurring with these storms, and may lead to localized flooding.
+Effective: 2021-06-22 01:58:00 EDT Expires: 2021-06-23 14:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Seek shelter in a safe building until the storm passes.
+Torrential rainfall is occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
 To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Jacksonville on Facebook and Twitter.
-Target Area: Central Marion; Western Marion SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN MARION COUNTY UNTIL 630 PM EDT * At 541 PM EDT, National Weather Service meteorologists were tracking thunderstorms along a line extending from 6 miles southwest of Williston Highlands to 9 miles northeast of Inverness Highlands North.
-Movement was southeast at 15 mph. * Minor flooding due to heavy rainfall is possible with these storms. * Locations impacted include Rainbow Lakes Estates, Dunnellon and Romeo.alerts.weather.gov
+Target Area: Central Marion; Western Marion SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN MARION COUNTY UNTIL 230 PM EDT * At 141 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Ocala Airport, or 9 miles east of Rainbow Lakes Estates, moving southeast at 15 mph. * Winds in excess of 45 mph and minor flooding due to heavy rainfall is possible with this storm. * Locations impacted include Ocala Airport, Santos and Belleview.alerts.weather.gov